BEST THINGS TO DO IN DUBAI IN WINTER

 With only two distinct seasons, the winter season is the way to go!
 Winter in Dubai starts at the end of October and lasts until the beginning of April – so, luckily, there are a few months you can enjoy Dubai (because Dubai in summer is not the best time to visit).

-But even during these months, the weather changes, and so do the activities offered – however, overall, Dubai in winter is the best!
+But even during these months, the weather changes, and so do the activities offered – however, overall, the winter months in Dubai are the best!

 DUBAI IN WINTER TRAVEL TIPS

 Before talking about the best things to do in Dubai in the winter, you´ll find some travel tips – find out about the weather, what to pack, and more tips for your trip!

 Weather in Winter in Dubai

 I have visited Dubai in October, November, December, January, February….and March… and April.
 And I have a strong opinion on each winter month in Dubai that I will share with you later.

-Personally, I liked the end of November, the end of January, and the beginning of February the most.
+Personally, I liked the end of November until the beginning of February the most.

 During the winter season, Dubai has an average daytime temperature of 25°C (77°F).
 At night, temperatures range from 12°C (54°F) to 15°C (59°F), while it is colder in the desert at around 5°C (41°F).